-We delivered webinars, made videos, worksheets, instructions and how to’s, created a forum, a secret clock and dagger Facebook group, sent daily emails, ran Google+ Hangouts, and all the other bits’n’bobs that go into making an online course.
+We delivered webinars, made videos, worksheets, instructions and how to’s, created a forum, a secret cloak and dagger Facebook group, sent daily emails, ran Google+ Hangouts, and all the other bits ‘n’ bobs that go into making an online course.
 We got it all up and running in a week.
 Which is funny considering it took me two years to launch a new website.

-Then we thought, we probably need to get website and, erm, well, a blog, since it’s a blogging course.
+Then we thought, we probably need to get a website and, erm, well, a blog since it’s a blogging course.
 So we did that.
 Then we thought do we need other social media accounts (apart from our own), so we created them too.

 Everything upside down, topsy turvy and back to front.

 Here’s my thinking on this: in business world (life?) we know that planning is an excellent thing to fall in love with but sometimes I think you just have to fall in love with the intention, decide on how you want to people to feel at the end (or yourself), then jump right fecking in.

 Learn, apply and make it all happen as you’re doing it, and that includes admitting errors and rectifying mistakes.